d-podkorytov/pgs_awk/README.md

 ## pgs_maps

-pgs_map read lines from stdin and apply gomacro function for every line,so it looks like programming with awk but with power of Golang scripting
+*pgs_maps* read lines from stdin and apply gomacro function for every line,so it looks like programming with awk but with power of Golang scripting

 Mapping function may be arbitrary but input and output is strings.